rob-seiler/luacpp/README.md

 	return 0;
 }
 ```
 In this example, we first include the State.hpp header.
 Then we define a Lua script as a string.
 This script simply assigns the value 10 + 2 to the variable x.
 We create a Lua::State object, which represents a Lua state.
+The object is loaded with no additional builtin libraries.
 We then load and execute the Lua script using the `loadAndExecuteScript` method.

 After the script is executed, we read the value of the variable x from the Lua state using the readVariable method.
 The `readVariable` method is templated, so we specify int as the template argument to indicate that we expect x to be an integer.
 The value of x is then stored in the x variable in our C++ code.